apify/apify-sdk-js/packages/apify/README.md

 This short tutorial will set you up to start using Apify SDK in a minute or two.
-If you want to learn more, proceed to the [Apify Platform](https://docs.apify.com/sdk/js/docs/guides/apify-platform) guide that will take you step by step through running your actor on Apify's platform.
+If you want to learn more, proceed to the [Apify Platform](https://docs.apify.com/sdk/js/docs/guides/apify-platform) guide that will take you step by step through running your Actor on Apify's platform.

 Apify SDK requires [Node.js](https://nodejs.org/en/) 16 or later.
 Add Apify SDK to any Node.js project by running: